floralsea/dd2480-group21-ci/README.md

 - **Biming Wen**:

 - **Xu Zuo**:
+   - Set up the initial structure based on the architecture provided by Biming Wen.
+   - Implemented and contributed to CI sever, BuildManager, BuildWorker, JobQueue, StatusReporter and WebhookHandler.
+   - Implemented unit test of BuildManager.
+   - Contributed to the new feature for p+, keeping build history.

 - **Gustav Nordström**:
    - Implemented/contributed to the CI server being able to run tests